Lemurian-Labs/cmake-universal-template/README.md

-# Mixed Precision Iterative Refinement
+# CMake Universal Template

-This repo contains the code associated with the paper: "Mixed Precision Iterative Refinement"
+This repo is a template repo to bootstrap new cmake-based projects that depend on Universal.

 # How to build